AztecProtocol/aztec-packages/docs/docs/welcome.md

 ### Learn :book:

-Start on the [Foundational Concepts page](./concepts/foundation/main.md) to read about how Aztec works.
+Start on the [Technical Overview page](./learn/about_aztec/technical_overview.md) to read about how Aztec works.

 ### Build :technologist:

-Go to the [Getting Started section](./dev_docs/getting_started/main.md) of the developer docs to get your hands dirty and start developing on Aztec.
+Go to the [Getting Started section](./developers/getting_started/main.md) of the developer docs to get your hands dirty and start developing on Aztec.

 #### Go deeper 🔬